GWphua/aws-notes/README.md

 ### Amazon Athena

 - Serverless query service to analyze data stored in Amazon S3
+- Built on the Presto engine
 - Use standard SQL language to query the files
 - Supports CSV, JSON, ORC, Avro, Parquet
 - Use compressed or columnar data for cost-savings
+  - $5 per TB of data scanned
   - Less scanning required
 - Use Cases:
   - Business Intelligence